 The Industrial Revolution was at full steam.

 engines and ships.
-New weapons were developed including the Spencer
+New weapons were developed

 submarines, use of air balloons for

 surveillance, torpedoes and mines in water, the

-the first hospital ships, new Dahlgren cannons, and
+first hospital ships, new Dahlgren cannons, and

-ships were instantly made obsolete.
+Wooden ships were instantly made obsolete.
 In

 naval inventions and the inventors and builders.

 GO TO PART FIVE:

 "PRIZES": THE CAPTURE OF SHIPS BY BOTH SIDES,